layo02/Deep-Learning-Hardware-Benchmark/README.md

 Table 2: Information of the setups used as the benchmark baseline for comparison.

-Below is the summarized visualizatons of our baseline results that are created using SAS JMP.
-We included a compiled results in `results/results.csv' for reference.
+Below is the summarized visualizations of our baseline results that are created using SAS JMP.
+We included a compiled results in `results/results.csv` for reference.

 ![](images/Total%20Execution%20Time.png)
-Figure 4: Total Exection Time between the setups.
+Figure 4: Total Execution Time between the setups.

 ![](images/Total%20Inference%20Time.png)
 Figure 5: Total Inference Time between the setups.

 ![](images/Bottleneck%26FLOPS.png)
-Figure 6: The bottlenecking factor and the number of thereotical FLOPS between the setups.
+Figure 6: The bottlenecking factor and the number of theoretical FLOPS between the setups.

 Additionally, the Machine Learning Benchmark Organization (MLPerf) also provided a comprehensive list of training and testing results from many different setups for comparison.
 The latest results (v.07 as of May 2021) are available at: https://mlcommons.org/en/